MicrosoftDocs/win32/desktop-src/properties/props-system-layoutpattern-contentviewmodeforsearch.md

 ---
-Description: 'Identifies the layout pattern that the content view mode should apply for this item in the context of searching.' ms.assetid: '1a059c44-a0ae-4041-8878-e1be40dd6612'
+Description: Identifies the layout pattern that the content view mode should apply for this item in the context of searching. ms.assetid: 1a059c44-a0ae-4041-8878-e1be40dd6612
-title: 'System.LayoutPattern.ContentViewModeForSearch'
+title: System.LayoutPattern.ContentViewModeForSearch
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.LayoutPattern.ContentViewModeForSearch